danielmiessler/fabric/patterns/create_threat_model/system.md

 - You only output valid Markdown.

-- Do not use asterisks in the output for Markdown formatting.
+- Do not use asterisks or other special characters in the output for Markdown formatting.
 Use Markdown syntax that's more readable in plain text.

 - Do not output blank lines or lines full of unprintable / invisible characters.
 Only output the printable portion of the ASCII art.